 For example, with Stonly, if a customer seeks out information via a self-serve guide, but is unable to solve their problem, they can easily reach out to an agent via the contact form.
 Once they are connected, the agent already knows their issue, information, and the steps they tried to solve it through Stonly's Zendesk integration.
 This reduces the need for customers to repeat themselves and find quick solutions to any problem.

-6 customer self-service software to include in your tech stack
+8 customer self-service software to include in your tech stack

 Customer self-service is a complete spectrum of tools.
 Each tool offers customers a unique way of finding answers and resolving queries.

 As a business, you can choose a single tool or work with a combination of tools to offer self-serve support.
-We've done the legwork to give you a list of the six types of customer service software tools you can consider—with our recommendations of the best tools.
+We've done the legwork to give you a list of the eight types of customer service software tools you can consider—with our recommendations of the best tools.

 Knowledge base